Year in Review: The Biggest News in Diabetes Clinical Science

 - ReliOn™ NovoLog® was introduced by Walmart in June 2021 and offers significant cost savings.

-- In July, the FDA approved Semglee as the first interchangeable biosimilar product, meaning pharmacists can substitute Semglee for Lantus or other long-acting insulin glargine.
+- In July, the U.S. Food and Drug Administration (FDA) approved Semglee as the first interchangeable biosimilar product, meaning pharmacists can substitute Semglee for Lantus or other long-acting insulin glargine.
 However, Semglee did not offer cost savings when paying cash as hoped.

 - Rezvoglar was also approved as a long-acting biosimilar in December, though it doesn’t appear to be widely available yet.